 Do you have some more questions that we haven't answered yet?
 Here are some frequently asked questions that we often get asked.
 If these don't answer your questions, give us a call (306-862-5095) or email us (firstname.lastname@example.org).
 We want to make sure you have all the information you need to help you decide to attend Nipawin Bible College!

 Yes, that would be a great idea!
 Once a semester, NBC offers Campus Days for you to come on campus and spend a few days just like a college student would.
-If these dates don’t work for you, call the school at the toll-free number (1-888-862-5095) and we can set up a visit for you.
+If these dates don't work for you, call us at 1-888-862-5095 or email us at email@example.com and we can set up a visit for a different date.
 If you come while school is in session, you are welcome to sit in on some classes and talk to some students about your college options.
 No matter what time of year you come, you will get a tour of the campus and a chat with one of our recruitment personnel.

 Yes, you can.
 NBC is recognized by the Government of Saskatchewan and the Government of Canada as an approved Post Secondary Institution.

 Yes, there are.
 NBC offers several athletic and music scholarships each year as well as an early application incentive.
 There are also a number of bursaries available for new as well as returning students.
 There are application deadlines for all scholarships and bursaries, so be sure to check them out soon.
-Contact us for more details or click here.
+Contact us for more details.

 NBC tries to be as accommodating as possible to students who transfer in from other schools.
 If the courses you have already taken are similar to what we offer, they will likely transfer straight across.
 If you are considering this option, the registrar will need to see an official transcript and the academic catalogue from your previous school at least a few weeks before you arrive.